The CortexJS Compute Engine is a JavaScript/TypeScript library for symbolic computing and numeric evaluation of mathematical expressions.

-The Compute Engine is for anyone who wants to make technical computing apps in the browser or in server-side environments such as Node: educators, students, scientists and engineers.
+The Compute Engine is for educators, students, scientists and engineers who need to make technical computing apps running in the browser or in server-side JavaScript environments such as Node.

 The Compute Engine can: